hcapson/dog-rescue-pattern-library/patterns/banner/README.md

+---
-## banner:
+banner: |
-The banner is only meant for the homepage and should be present with a call-to-action button with it.
+  Banner is meant to have an image and a button present at the top of the page.
+---